Your cart (0)

 Not typically in standard panels |

-Mushroom gummies, especially those that include psilocybin ("magic mushrooms"), typically do not appear on standard 5-panel or 10-panel drug tests.
+Mushroom gummies, especially those that include psilocybin ("mushrooms"), typically do not appear on standard 5-panel or 10-panel drug tests.
 Although they are not commonly screened for, specialized testing can identify them, usually within 1 to 3 days after ingestion.

 Yes, it is generally considered safe to take mushroom gummies daily.
 However, it is still important to verify the quality and be mindful of the amount you take.